All our tutors at WOAPA are personally selected for their skills and experience in working with, and inspiring children in, the performing arts.

 [Friday, Saturday AM & PM schools]

-Kieran trained at the Oxford School of Drama and then graduated with a BA(Hons) in Acting from the Birmingham School of Acting.
+Kieran trained at the Oxford School of Drama and then graduated with a BA (Hons) in Acting from the Birmingham School of Acting (now the Royal Birmingham Conservatoire).
 His particular strength is in developing ways to make even some of the most complicated aspects of acting understandable and achievable for children of all ages.
 As well as modern theatre, he has been teaching Shakespeare and Stanislavski techniques to students at WOAPA since its launch in 2012.

-Kieran recently appeared as Tunney in No Man's an Island (OFS Oxford 2018).
-Previous credits include Leontes in The Winter's Tale (Oxford 2017) and Romeo & Juliet (Oxford 2016/17).
+Kieran appeared as Sir Toby Belch in Twelfth Night (Oxford 2019).
+Previous credits include Tunney in No Man's an Island (OFS Oxford 2018), Leontes in The Winter's Tale (Oxford 2017) and Romeo & Juliet (Oxford 2016/17).
 Other theatre credits include Henry IV in Richard III (London 2016), Petruchio in The Taming Of The Shrew, Caliban in The Tempest (Oxford, July 2016) and The Ghost of Christmas Present in A Christmas Carol (Oxford 2015).

 Kieran's previous performances include Jack in The Importance of Being Ernest and Dromio in Comedy of Errors (2015 Oxford).
 He also features in G.O.D Tech, a film released in 2014.
 Kieran’s other credits include Marc Antony in Julius Caesar (2014 Oxford) Benedick in Much Ado About Nothing (2013 & 2012 Stratford & Oxford), Scrooge in A Christmas Carol, Aslan in The Lion the Witch and the Wardrobe and Abraham Van Helsing in Bram Stoker's Dracula.